justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 functionality is a much better way to get appropriate attention from reviewers.
 As the joke goes:

-> 10 lines = 10 possible bugs
-> 100 lines = lgtm
+> 10 lines = 10 possible bugs, 100 lines = lgtm

 It's important to remember that a PR is not to encompass a single ticket or issue.
-Ticket's can have several PRs attached to them and all it takes is lobbing `[FOO-123]` on top of one's PR title for Jira or marking `#<issue number` in your description in GitHub.
+Tickets can have several PRs attached to them and all it takes is lobbing `[FOO-123]` on top of one's PR title for Jira or marking `#<issue number` in your description in GitHub.
 I like to call this act 'linking' and it's useful for stakeholders to track down all the changes that have fed into a